Natural, un-posed wedding photography

 One thing that we notice is that they don’t usually do the work full time.
-This means that they don’t have the systems in place to process the work in a timely fashion.
+This means that they don’t always have the systems in place to process the work in a timely fashion.
 Katie and I run a full time studio.
 So after your wedding, our full energies are focused on taking the raw images and making a beautiful and complete set of memories for our couples.
 We are not editing with the TV on after a long day’s work at another job.
 We’re here, in our studio, focusing on doing a professional job with photographs that matter.
 The end result is that most of our sessions are delivered in only a few weeks, not months.

-Another thing that we’re finding with many of the new photographers on the market, is that they don’t have professional gear in use.
+Another thing that we’re finding with too many new photographers on the market, is that they don’t have professional gear in use.
 Katie and I only shoot on cameras that are full frame for professional resolution.
-Our lenses are all L class professional lenses for less distortion and sharp focus.
-Our cameras also have dual card slots so that if a card is damaged, we have another one to keep your images safe.
-Before heading to bed after a session, a third set of images is made off site.
+Our primary lenses are all L class professional lenses for less distortion and sharp focus.
+Our primary cameras also have dual card slots so that if a card is damaged, we have another one to keep your images safe.
+Before heading to bed after a wedding, a third set of images is made off site.
 And before we begin processing them, another copy is made on our server so that we are never in a position to tell a client that we lost their images because we didn’t have the money for professional equipment.

 On the day of the session, less experienced photographers capture less, and can’t get the same timeless moments that photographers with decades of experience can get.
 Katie began photographing weddings over 10 years ago, and I began in landscape photography over 20 years ago, switching to portrait photography 6 years ago.
 Our combined experience doesn’t cost much more, but it is something that you can see at your session, and for years after.
 A series of blog posts isn’t enough; those are highlights.
 In a full consult, we’ll show you an entire set from multiple weddings so that you know we will capture timeless images throughout your day.